CTCycle/XREPORT-radiological-reports-generator/assets/docs/ui/experience.md

 - Use consistent button labels and affordances for primary, cancel, and destructive actions.
 - Keep modal close behavior predictable.
 - Keep empty, loading, and error states explicit.
 Avoid silent failures.

+## Contextual Guidance

+- Keep onboarding optional and concentrated on the inference and dataset workflows where users must perform several non-obvious steps.
+- Use short first-use callouts, local help popovers, and a small replayable inference tour instead of automatic tours on every route.
+- Training keeps its existing five-step wizard; validation keeps its existing metric descriptions.
+Add only focused help where terminology or configuration choices may be unclear.
+- Persist seen, dismissed, skipped, and completed states by content version.
+Manual replay remains available from the sidebar Help & tips action.
+- Guidance overlays must support Escape and keyboard focus restoration, avoid obscuring the highlighted control, adapt to narrow screens, and remain static when reduced motion is requested.

 ## Responsiveness